 |pubDate||Indicates when the item was published.
 More.|

 |source||The RSS channel that the item came from.
 More.|

 Its value is the name of the RSS channel that the item came from, derived from its <title>.
 It has one required attribute, url, which links to the XMLization of the source.

-The purpose of this element is to propogate credit for links, to publicize the sources of news items.
-It's used in the post command in the Radio UserLand aggregator.
+The purpose of this element is to propagate credit for links, to publicize the sources of news items.
+It can be used in the Post command of an aggregator.
 It should be generated automatically when forwarding an item from an aggregator to a weblog authoring tool.

 It has three required attributes. url says where the enclosure is located, length says how big it is in bytes, and type says what its type is, a standard MIME type.

 A use-case narrative for this element is here.